snowplow-referer-parser/referer-parser/README.md

 referer-parser is a multi-language library for extracting marketing attribution data (such as search terms) from referer URLs, inspired by the [ua-parser] [ua-parser] project (an equivalent library for user agent parsing).

-referer-parser is available in the following languages, each available in a sub-folder of this repository:
+referer-parser is available in the following languages, each in a sub-folder of this repository:

 * [Ruby implementation] [ruby-impl]
 * [Java and Scala implementation] [java-scala-impl]